 The College owns a number of houses and apartments which are rented to full-time members of the instructional staff.
 Part-time faculty with appointments of half-time or greater are also eligible for housing, as availability permits.
 The Provost's Office is responsible for the assignment of college housing.
 Inquiries from incoming instructional staff concerning availability and assignment of housing should be made to Lesa Shieber in the Provost's Office.

 Apartments and houses are normally leased on a month-to-month basis.
 Requests to take possession of new lodgings starting in mid-to-late August (and occasionally earlier) to settle in before classes begin will be accommodated whenever possible.

 Instructional staff whose appointments at the College end are expected to vacate housing by June 30.
 This allows facilities staff the time to perform any necessary work in the unit to ready it for the next tenant.
 Requests to remain longer than June 30 must be approved by the Provost's Office.

 Requests for repairs or renovations should be directed to the Facilities Office by emailing "workbox" or by calling Carolyn Vance at x8280.
 In the case of an urgent request in off-hours (a situation that cannot wait until the next business day), call Public Safety at 610-328-8333.
 There are facilities staff on call at all times to assist with urgent problems.

 Home Purchase Assistance

-Mortgage loans are administered by our participating lenders, Franklin Mint Federal Credit Union and TIAA Financial Services, and subject to the underwriting policies of the financial institution.
+Down payment assistance loans are administered by our participating lender, Franklin Mint Federal Credit Union, and are subject to the underwriting policies of the financial institution.
 This loan is taxable, and 1/10th of the loan amount will be added to the employee's W-2 at each anniversary date of the loan.
 This program is subject to available resources.